kamranmunawar/kamranmunawar.github.io/README.md

 PDF report <https://kamranmunawar.github.io/MSC/AIEthics/AI_Ethics_and_Society.pdf>

-## Next Generation Nutrition Apps using NHANES Data
+## Nutrition Apps using NHANES Data

 Developed a machine learning driven nutrition and disease prediction platform using NHANES clinical and dietary datasets spanning 1999–2023.
 Built predictive models including Logistic Regression, Random Forest, and XGBoost to assess diabetes risk based on biometric, demographic, and lifestyle factors, achieving up to 95.5% model accuracy with XGBoost.
 Designed a Flask based API to serve predictions and integrated it with a Vue.js and D3.js interactive frontend for personalized health risk visualization and dietary recommendations.
 Implemented extensive data cleaning, feature engineering, and model evaluation pipelines in Python, while also exploring scalable deployment using Docker and Power BI dashboards for interactive analytics and visualization.